fatemebd7/ConverterCtoF/README.md

 ## How to Use

 1. **Select Temperature Unit**:
-   - Click the "Celsius" button to enter a temperature in Celsius.
+   - Click the "Change" button to enter a temperature in Celsius.
-   - Or click the "Fahrenheit" button to enter a temperature in Fahrenheit.
+   - Or click the "Change" button to enter a temperature in Fahrenheit.

 2. **Input Temperature**:
    - Enter the temperature value in the corresponding field.